 SmartSuite’s Workspace Administration interface facilitates the configuration of Single Sign-On for a workspace, in the Single Sign-On section of the Workspace Settings page.
 This article is intended to provide an overview of the available settings and options for this feature, and is intended for workspace administrators who are familiar with SSO and its implementation.

-Important NotesSSO is available only to SmartSuite Enterprise plan subscribers.
+Important NotesSSO is available only to SmartSuite Enterprise and Signature plan subscribers.
 If you are a SmartSuite Team or Professional plan subscriber and are interested in upgrading, you can contact us here for more information.

 If a Workspace Admin enables SSO for Workspaces containing Solutions 1, 2, and 3, the Admin cannot optionally remove the SSO gate for Solution 1 but leave it on for 2 and 3. |